Segment (branched structure analysis)

 Tortuosity: Tortuosity = [Actual length of the segment] / [Distance between the endpoints of the segment]

-• The smallest value is 1; this represents a straight segment.
+• The smallest possible tortuosity value is 1.
+This indicates a straight path.

 • Tortuosity increases as the segment assumes a more complex path to reach its destination.